-For this passionate and engaged student, leadership is about collaboration and community development.
 “Leadership with Heart is knowing your position and privilege within the community, and understanding how your privilege can improve the community on a local and global level.
-When you can go home and know that you’ve been an empathetic support, that’s leadership with heart.
+When you can go home and know that you’ve lived your life in such a way that you’ve been an empathetic support, that’s leadership with heart.
 It’s more than being a boss.
 It’s doing something to the very best of your ability.”